-Hard facing consumables give rise to hazardous fume constituents and their associated low exposure limits.
+Hard facing consumables give rise to hazardous fume constituents and requirements for their associated low exposure limits.
 To minimise the welder's exposure to fume, the use of PPE will also be required, especially if the welder's head cannot be kept out of the plume.
-The use of PAPRs is particularly effective.
+The use of PAPRs is particularly effective for the protection welders.
+Due to the hazardous nature of fume from hardfacing, air monitoring may be required to validate the effectiveness of fume controls.

-Figure 8.1: Hardfacing fume production at the breathing zone under still air conditions compared to the regulations (not to scale).
+Figure 8.1.
+Hardfacing fume production at the breathing zone under still air conditions compared to the regulations (not to scale).

-Figure 8.2: Preferred and non-preferred direction of cross draft for breathing zone ventilation.
+Figure 8.2.
+Preferred and non-preferred direction of cross draft for breathing zone ventilation.

-Figure 8.3: The welder's head should not enter the visible fume plume.
+The welder's head should not enter the visible fume plume.